IlyaOrson/KickedRotor/README.md

 Here's what you can do:

 - Twist the K-dial: Start with K = 0.5 and watch ordered, predictable motion.
 Crank it up past K ≈ 0.971635... (the critical parameter!) and witness the onset of global chaos.
-- Click to Plot: Each click drops a "mathematical seed" that grows into a trajectory following the equations of motion.
+- Click to Plot: Each click drops an initial system state that evolves into a trajectory following the equations of motion.
 Watch the system's unexpected symmetries unfold!
 - Hunt for Islands: Even in the chaotic sea (high K), you can find stable islands.
 These "KAM tori" are the last survivors of order in a chaotic world.
 Can you find them?

 ## Final thoughts 💭